How to create a countdown timer on Squarespace

 Step 2

-On the page menu, click on the page gear icon and select the ‘Advanced’ selection. and cope and paste the code below.
+On the page menu, click on the page gear icon, the select ‘Advanced’ and copy and paste the code below.

 <style>